Skip to content

 3. Verify the Fix

 Test the course search functionality again.
-Seer will continue monitoring and confirm that the issue has been resolved.
+The search should now work correctly, and Seer will continue monitoring to confirm the issue has been resolved.

 Once this is complete, give search a try again and you should see your results!